Bryan-Cee/Fast-Food-Fast-V1/README.md

 ```
 $ pip install pylint
 ```
- - Run it against a file you want to check
+ - Run the command with the filename as shown below
 ```
 $ pylint filename.py
 ```